Example face detection results from this project. We're intentionally trying to foil the face detector in this photo.

 - -5*n pts: Lose 5 points for every time (after the first) you do not follow the instructions for the hand in format

-- You probably don't want to run non-max suppression while mining hard-negatives.
+- You probably don't want to run non-max suppression while mining hard-negatives (extra credit).

 - The parameters of the learning algorithms are important.
 The regularization parameter

-lambdais important for linear and non-linear SVMs.
+lambdais important for training your linear SVM.
 It controls the amount of bias in the model, and thus the degree of underfitting or overfitting to the training data.
 Experiment to find its best value.
-For non-linear SVMs, your kernel may need additional parameters (e.g. sigma for an RBF kernel).
-These parameters can be very sensitive.
-Again, find them experimentally.

 - Your classifiers, especially if they are trained with large amounts of negative data, may "underdetect" because of an overly conservative threshold.
 You can lower the thresholds on your classifiers to improve your average precision.
 The precision-recall metric does not penalize a detector for producing false positives, as long as those false positives have lower confidence than true positives.
 For example, an otherwise accurate detector might only achieve 50% recall on the test set with 1000 detections.
 If you lower the threshold for a positive detection to achieve 70% recall with 5000 detections your average precision will increase, even though you are returning mostly false positives.

-- Likewise your accuracy is likely to increase as you use more of the training data, but this will slow down your training (and testing, in the case of non-linear classifiers).
-You can debug your system with smaller amounts of training data (e.g. 1000 positive and negative).
+- Likewise your accuracy is likely to increase as you use more of the training data, but this will slow down your training.
+You can debug your system with smaller amounts of training data (e.g. all positive examples and 10000 negative examples).

-- The stencil code classifier achieves a paltry 0.05 average precision.
-You will dramatically improve this by using better features, more and smarter training data, and better classifiers.
-If you implement the project well, you can train and test a classifier with average precision of 0.85 in about 10 minutes.
-It is alright if your training and testing is significantly slower, though.
+- You can train and test a classifier with average precision of 0.85 in about 60 seconds.
+It is alright if your training and testing is slower, though.